sagnikc395/functional-programming/ocaml-fun/docs/functions.md

 - OCaml integers are not the "mathematical" integers but are limited to a fixed number of bits.
 In current implementations , due to architecture size, is 63 bits.

+- The OCaml compiler infers them for us automatically.
+The compiler solved this type inference problem algorithmically, but we could it ourselves, too.
+- It's like a mystery that can be solved by our mental power of deduction.